-Under the criteria established by Governmental Accounting Standards Board (GASB) Statement No. 39, the School is considered a component unit of the District.
-Accordingly, the School's financial statements will also be included in the financial statements of the District.
+Under the criteria established by the Governmental Accounting Standards Board (GASB), the School is considered a blended component unit of the District because the District Board has the ability to impose its will on the School and is financially accountable for the School.
+Accordingly, the School's financial statements are included in the financial statements of the District.
 The School itself has no potential component units.